noris-network/koris/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-kolt could always use more documentation, whether as part of the
+koris could always use more documentation, whether as part of the
-official kolt docs, in docstrings, or even on the web in blog posts,
+official koris docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback